jumbojett/jettmail/developers.md

         ));

 ##Overriding the default email template
-The jettmail email template lives in the *jettmail/email/template* view simply unregister this view and override it with your own.
+The jettmail email template lives in the *jettmail/email/template* view.
+Simply un-register this view and override it with your own.